Challenging stigma through subversive theatrical productions and intimacy coaching for actors.

 Besides acting in film and on stage, she has also combined her background with her acting to teach empathy and communication skills to medical professionals and the New York City Police Department.

-We are committed to supporting communities that have been exploited, silenced, or underrepresented by showcasing their stories, creating a safe space for artists to develop and exhibit their individual voices, and offering therapeutic, non-presentational acting and writing classes.
+We are committed to supporting communities that have been exploited, silenced, or underrepresented by showcasing their stories, creating a safe space for artists to develop and exhibit their individual voices, and offering intimacy coaching to allow artists to express themselves without exacerbating personal trauma.
 We pledge to create a leadership team and staff that represents the communities we aim to support.

 We pledge to work with multi-disciplined artists and technicians to constantly challenge our understanding of what theater is.
 We are committed to questioning how we tell stories on stage and experimenting with theatrical forms and performance styles while maintaining high-quality and meaningful storytelling.
 We will expand our exposure and work beyond the predominant American theater traditions.